scalar-labs/docs-scalardb/docs/3.9/scalardb-sql/spring-data-guide.md

 #### Multiple column PRIMARY KEY

-As you see in the above example, Spring Data JDBC's @Id annotation doesn't support multiple columns.
-So, if a table has a primary key consisting of multiple columns, users can't use the following APIs and may need to write Scalar SQL DB query in @Query annotation
+As you see in the above example, Spring Data JDBC's `@Id` annotation doesn't support multiple columns.
+So, if a table has a primary key consisting of multiple columns, users can't use the following APIs and may need to write Scalar SQL DB query in `@Query` annotation.

 - findById()
 - existsById()